mjdominus/util/README.md

     to the next page of the menu, and `k` or `p` move to the previous page.

+`numfilter` copies standard input to standard output, but lines that begin with a number are reformatted.
+At present the only available reformatting converts 1234 to "1.2k", 1234567 to "1.2M", and 1234567890 to "1.2G".

 `pgrep` is an implementation of `grep` in Perl that uses Perl regular expressions, implements a couple of features I use a lot, and eliminates a vast number of features I never use.